At IU, what email systems are available?

 Cyrus mail system

 The Cyrus mail system provides straightforward email.
-For more, see IU's Cyrus mail
+For more, see What is Cyrus mail?

 Depending on the arrangements at your campus, you may be able to reach your mail in one or more of the following ways: